 SNOW WHITE: MAURICE CHEEKS

-And yet, it took Hollywood forever to catch up with society and create the first non-white Disney princess, the chubby Hawaiian girl in Lilo & Stitch
+And yet, it took Hollywood forever to catch up with society and create the first non-white Disney princess, the chubby Hawaiian girl in Lilo & Stitch.
+For shame!

 Pablo Goldstein is a writer whose favorite Disney princess is Jasmine/Craig Ehlo.
 You should follow him on Twitter.